ZhiweiNiepku/E2VD/README.md

 - Binding affinity data and expression data

 We use the dataset from *Deep mutational scans for ACE2 binding, RBD expression, and antibody escape in the SARS-CoV-2 Omicron BA.1 and BA.2 receptor binding domains*.
-Use pretrained backbone to extract protein sequence features, or download the extracted results from the table above.
+Use pretrained protein language model to extract protein sequence features, or download the extracted results from the table above.

 Run the following script to do sequence filtering and to split training and testing sets.